profchiso/developers-contact-api/readme.md

 ```
 ```
 2.  you  also need
- - mongodb installed in your
+ - mongodb installed in your PC
  - node
  - Postman or any other rest client
  - then a browser(optional though)